ysthakur/everything.rs/README.md

 ### What platforms does `everything.rs` support?

 It should work on any OS from the Unix family, including, unfortunately, MacOS.
 It might work on Windows too, but I haven't included a release for it to teach Windows users a lesson.
-If you're using Windows, you could always build it yourself, but I'd recommend defenestrating yourself instead.
+If you're using Windows, you could always try making it work, but I'd recommend trying to defenestrate yourself instead.

 ### I love it!
 How can I support this project?